Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Echoes of the Past:
-- The chapter opens with Arya Stark finding herself in a situation reminiscent of the infamous Red Wedding, evoking memories of the devastating event.
+- The story continues with Arya Stark finding herself in a situation reminiscent of the infamous Red Wedding, evoking memories of the devastating event.
 - Arya senses the danger and deception around her, igniting her determination to survive and seek justice for her family.
 2. Navigating Deceit and Danger:
 - Arya uses her skills as an assassin and her knowledge of the game of faces to navigate the treacherous environment.